 Tom Hays, MD, PhD

 Tom completed his MD, PhD, and pediatric residency at the Icahn School of Medicine at Mount Sinai.
-He completed his neonatology fellowship at Columbia University.
-He is now an Assistant Professor of Pediatrics at Columbia University.
+He completed his neonatology fellowship at Columbia University, where is now an Assistant Professor of Pediatrics at Columbia University.

 Summer and postbac training fellowships at the NIH were instrumental to his early interest in biology and medicine.
 He lives in Westchester, New York with his wife, Naomi, a clinical psychologist, and their children, Ella and Matan.